RyanLeiTaiwan/Airbnb_NLG/preprocess/README.md

   - `python2 segmentation.py -i data_csv/preprocess/dev.csv -o data_csv/preprocess/spacy_dev.pickle`
   - `python2 segmentation.py -i data_csv/preprocess/test.csv -o data_csv/preprocess/spacy_test.pickle`

-<h3> Step 6.1: Run the pre-processing scripts of various sentence ranking methods / topics</h3>
+<h3> Step 6.1: Run pre-processing scripts of various sentence ranking methods / topics</h3>

 - The script may use the pre-run spaCy segmentation results to speed up
 - The output are txt files used by NMT model containing at least input (.data) and target output (.desc)

-<h3> Step 6.2: Run the vocab generation script (NO LONGER AVAILABLE due to refactoring)</h3>
+<h3> Step 6.2: Run vocab generation script (NO LONGER AVAILABLE due to refactoring)</h3>

 - Step 6.2 is independent of Step 6.1.
 - For now, use the existing vocab files in `generated_vocab` directory (tokens with >= 15 occurrences in the dataset)

+<h2> By now, preprocessing should generate everything needed to run NMT (seq2seq) models</h2>